ALM-Rangers/Countdown-Widget-Extension/CountdownWidget/CountdownWidget/Overview.md

+## Deprecated ##

+This extension has been deprecated as of April 11th 2019, since it has been moved to a new Publisher.
+For more information on upgrading, please click <a target="_blank" href="https://www.almdevopsrangers.org/upgrading-countdown-widget/">here.</a>

 ## Show countdown counters for your team's important events ##

 Every team has important dates to remember.
 Make them visible for your team by adding countdown tiles to your dashboard!